-He's careful to differentiate parlor workers from those working on the street, where he admits drugs and trafficking issues might be more of an issue.
-"I'm not saying that there's no girls in parlors who take drugs, but so does Nigella bloody Lawson!"
+He's careful to differentiate parlour workers from those working on the street, where he admits drugs and trafficking issues might be more of an issue.
+"I'm not saying that there's no girls in parlours who take drugs, but so does Nigella-bloody-Lawson!"

-Our penultimate viewing of the day was *Infinity, a four-roomed parlor in the outskirts of Sheffield.
-Complete with a gym, pool table, and dungeon, it receives anything between eight to 38 customers in a day.
+Our penultimate viewing of the day was *Infinity, a four-roomed parlour in the outskirts of Sheffield.
+Complete with a gym, pool table and dungeon, it receives anything between eight to 38 customers in a day.

 I was shown around by the owner, David, who says that his establishment is one of the only places he knows of designed to be disabled-friendly.
 "There's a guy coming today.
 He comes every week.
 He's only 21.
 His father brings him.
 He comes in his wheelchair and he speaks through a computer.
 And we've got ex-soldiers who've had their limbs blown off.
 They know when they come here, it's comfortable."